-Copper Provides Clues (NYSEARCA:DBB)
+Summary

 Copper is an industrial metal that trades in the forward market on the London Metals Exchange and the futures market on the COMEX division of the CME.
 The world’s leading producer of the red metal is Chile, but many other nations worldwide produce copper.
 China is the leading consumer as the nonferrous metal is an essential ingredient in building infrastructure.

-The last time I wrote about copper and the Invesco Base Metals Fund (DBB) for Seeking Alpha was on March 27.
+The last time I wrote about copper and the Invesco Base Metals Fund (NYSEARCA:DBB) for Seeking Alpha was on March 27.

 At that time, copper was preparing to close Q1 with a bearish reversal trading pattern on the quarterly chart as the price was just below the $2.22 per pound level.
 The DBB product was at $12.28 per share.
 Since then, the stock market has recovered, and DBB rose.
 Copper settled at $2.4040 per pound level on the active month July futures contract on COMEX on May 18.
 Copper has made higher lows and higher highs since the March low.